joshuatalib/AI_weather_quest/docs/source/index.rst

 .. note::

-   This project is under active development, and new features or updates may be released periodically.
+   This project is under active development!
+New updates may be released periodically.

 Contents
 --------